matheusclmb/shorty/README.md

 ## Rules

 1. The service must expose HTTP endpoints according to the definition below.
-2. The service must be self contained, you can use any language and technology you like, but it must be possible to set it up from a fresh install of Ubuntu Server 14.04, by following the steps you write in the README.
+2. The service must be self contained, you can use any language and technology you like, but it must be possible to set it up from a fresh install of Ubuntu Server, by following the steps you write in the README.
 3. It must be well tested, it must also be possible to run the entire test suit with a single command from the directory of your repository.
 4. The service must be versioned using git and submitted by making a Pull Request against this repository, git history **should** be meaningful.
 5. You don't have to use a datastore, you can have all data in memory, but we'd be more impressed if you do use one.